Plan Your Retirement Now and Secure Your Future!

 - Never contribute less to your 401k account than your employer matches if they offer a matching program.
 Save more if possible and increase your savings by 1% per year whenever possible.

 As we approach a new year it’s important to take stock of your current situation, and make adjustments where needed.
 Pop over to AceYourRetirement.org and get personalized, simple tips on how to jumpstart your retirement savings.
 It was so helpful to me to see a couple areas that I could adjust to help improve the financial situation of our family.
 I need to increase my contributions to my 401K that is offered at my work.
 I currently contribute 2% and will be increasing it to 3-5% in January.
-I also need to get my student loans paid off to so I can put that money in savings.
+I also need to get my student loans paid off so I can put that money in savings.

 I wasn’t surprised to find out that I was the only one struggling with what to do with our finances.
 I double-checked to make sure that we were maxing out what my employer will match and we found out we needed to adjust our contributions slightly.
-Today, many Americans households have virtually no retirement savings.
+Today, many American households have virtually no retirement savings.
 This shortfall is especially critical for people in their late 40s and older, who are only years away from retirement.
 Americans know they should be focused on the long-term, with nearly 6 in 10 (58%) preferring to save for retirement over something more short-term, a vacation (40%).
 But approximately 2 in 5 households headed by people age 55-64—over 9 million households—have no retirement assets saved at all.
 Among workers with access to an employer-sponsored retirement plan, more than 7 million don’t participate.
 28% of people with access to an employer-sponsored plan do not contribute enough money to reach their company match, meaning they are essentially leaving free money on the table.

-Taking steps to take control of your retirement planning could have a positive impact in many areas of your life.
+Taking steps to take control of your retirement planning could have a positive impact on many areas of your life.
 More than half of people in their 40s and 50s say that feeling more confident about saving for retirement would help them feel less stressed (54%).
 And 46% would be happier knowing they are taking care of their family’s future.
 I know I feel better after working through the AARP website AceYourRetirement.org.
-We’ve been savvy with our money - paid off car loans ahead of schedule, lived almost debt free for awhile...I know we are capable of achieving large financial goals.
+We’ve been savvy with our money - paid off car loans ahead of schedule, lived almost debt-free for awhile...I know we are capable of achieving large financial goals.
 But I just wasn’t sure where to start.
 Now I feel much more confident and you can too.

 Where will you start with your retirement planning?
 What’s your biggest challenge today?